[ F | Introduction | Song Index ]

 The song:

 "Justin's musical monument for Rob Heaton.
 The relationship between the two was rather difficult.
 Justin wouldn't call Rob 'friend'.
 Their problems culminated while working on their album 'Strange Brotherhood' that took three and a half years!
 'We had both lost faith in each others artistic work.
 I did not trust his judgement anymore, and he did not trust mine.
 Everybody around us wodered what took us so long.
 We lost perspective.
-With hindsight it is no wonder that Ro changed, because a tumor the size of a golfball grew in his brain.'
+With hindsight it is no wonder that Rob changed, because a tumor the size of a golfball grew in his brain.'
 The tumor was successfully removed, but after surgery Rob left the band.
 Only a few years later Rob died of cancer.
 Justin bravely sang 'Green and Grey' at his funeral, one of the major hits the two had written together.
 'It was some kind of death watch and is one of the most difficult things I have done in my live.
-It was fort Robeert, a great musician.' "
+It was fort Robert, a great musician.' "

 - Source: Justin Sullivan in German Online Magazin Uncle Sally's; my translation -